 Three Harvard Pop Center faculty members—Nancy Krieger, Cassandra Okechukwu and S. Bryn Austin—are authors on a study published in the journal Quality of Life Research that finds that the health-related quality of life for youth who behave and appear in ways that are considered atypical for their gender is impacted in several different ways.

 Thank you again to Cassandra Okechukwu for giving a seminar this past Thursday.
 Dr. Okechukwu has a new paper out in Social Science and Medicine titled “Supporting employees’ work-family needs improves health care quality: longitudinal evidence from long-term care.”
-The study found that although managers of long-term care facilities perceived providing their employees with work-family … Continue reading “Supporting employees’ work-family needs improves health care quality”
+The study found that although managers of long-term care facilities perceived providing their employees with work-family support (including allowing employees to work additional off-site jobs) and ensuring high care quality for…

 Harvard Pop Center faculty member Cassandra Okechukwu, ScD, MSN, has co-authored a study published in The European Journal of Public Health that examines the effects of stressful life events on changes in smoking among the French.

 Until now, no public health study has examined South Africans’ experiences of human rights violations and smoking.
 The first paper to examine this relationship has just been published in Social Science & Medicine; Pop Center faculty members Ichiro Kawachi, Cassandra Okechukwu, and David Williams are co-authors.
-The results of their analysis suggest that smoking behaviors are … Continue reading “Human rights violations and smoking status among South African adults”
+The results of their analysis suggest that smoking behaviors are more prevalent in South Africans who report that they have experienced violations of their human…

 Pop Center faculty members Cassandra Okechukwu, Orfeu Buxton and their colleagues examine the association between work-family stress and musculoskeletal pain in hospital workers. http://www.ncbi.nlm.nih.gov/pubmed/23019044